 The Big Clean Up

-The idea of the event is based on voluntary participation in cleaning up the environment, creating unity, positivity and a sense of job well done.
-The author of the Big Cleanup is writer Anna Žīgure, but the idea was borrowed from the Estonians who organized their first national-scale environmental cleanup on 3 May 2008.
+The idea of the Big Cleanup event is based on voluntary participation in cleaning up the environment, creating unity, positivity and a sense of job well done.
+The philosophy itself is based upon Latvian folklore known as talka (joined work), but the author of the Big Cleanup as an event is writer Anna Žīgure, borrowing it from the Estonians who organized their first national-scale environmental cleanup on 3 May 2008.

-Aim of the project – until 2018, the year when Latvia will celebrate its 100th birthday, make our country the cleanest and tidiest place on the map of the world – give nature an opportunity to heal by cleaning it from the waste, as well as encourage citizens to upgrade and take care of the environment around them.
+Our mission can sound a bit too ambitious or naive but we believe in it – we want to make our country the cleanest and greenest place on the map of the world.
+We want to give nature an opportunity to heal itself by cleaning it from the waste, as well as to encourage citizens to upgrade and change habits and to take care of the environment around us.

 Patron of the movement from the very beginning of the Big Cleanup is the President of the Republic of Latvia.
 The Patron of the Big Cleanup movement is the President of the Republic of Latvia.
 Since 2008, the patronage was held by the following Presidents: Valdis Zatlers (2008-2011), Andris Bērziņš (2012-2015), Raimonds Vējonis (2016-2019), and Egils Levits (since August 2019).